torbsd/torbsd.github.io/prospective.md

 #### [Tor Browser for OpenBSD](https://github.com/torbsd/openbsd-ports/) ####

-A port of TB enabling easier porting to other non-WinMacLin systems that support the POSIX standard.
+A port of Tor Browser (TB) enabling easier porting to other POSIX-based systems.

 Currently at 25 releases, looking for acceptance in the OpenBSD ports system.
-Have begun the process of pushing patches upstream to aid in other porting efforts _c.f._ [tor ticket 20497](https://trac.torproject.org/projects/tor/ticket/20497).
+Began the process of pushing patches upstream to aid in other porting efforts _c.f._ [tor ticket 20497](https://trac.torproject.org/projects/tor/ticket/20497).

-We are committed to continuing to ensure the OpenBSD community can use TBB.
-Our preferred method for accomplishing this is getting it into the official ports tree, where we will maintain it.
+We are committed to continuing to ensure the OpenBSD community can use TB.
+Our preferred method for accomplishing this is getting it into the official ports tree.
+Once there, we will continue maintainership, but this allows development input from the broader OpenBSD community.

-An OpenBSD Tor Browser adds to Tor client diversity, engaging a security-conscious group of end-users.
-It also adds relay diversity because all TBB users are also de-facto relay operators while they're running TBB.
+An OpenBSD TB adds to Tor client diversity, engaging a security-conscious group of end-users.
+It also can add relay diversity because all TB users are also de-facto relay operators while they're running TBB.

 Future work: